warlordwinter/byu-cs324-w2025/08-lab-socket-hunt/README.md

 always eight bytes, the size of the response is variable (but will never be more than 256 bytes).

-Finally, use `printf()` to print out the size of the respone, and call `print_bytes()` to print out the contents of the message received by the server.
+Finally, use `printf()` to print out the size of the response, and call `print_bytes()` to print out the contents of the message received by the server.